This post may contain affiliate links which won’t change your price but will share some commission. See my disclosure

 Below, I included instructions both for making celery juice in a juicer and in a blender.
 I prefer the juicing method simply because I don't have to bother straining.

 I bought this Breville juicer because it is cheaper than other juicers and has good reviews.
 It's also pretty easy to clean - many of the parts of dishwasher safe.

-If you are using a blender, I’d recommend using a more powerful blender to break the tough celery down.
+If you wish to use a blender for this celery juice recipe, I'd recommend using a more powerful blender to break the tough celery down.
 You will also need to strain it.
 A nutbag or flour sack towel would fine, but I personally prefer using a mesh strainer.
-It’s quicker and easier to clean.
+It's quicker and easier to clean.

 Admittedly, I have only been consuming celery juice off and on for a few months.
 But in that time, I have noticed several improvements to my health thanks to the anti-inflammatory properties of celery juice.